 Agriculture: Precision in the Prairies

-Canada’s agricultural sector—particularly in Saskatchewan, Alberta, and Manitoba—has emerged as a leading environment for advanced aerial agronomy, transitioning from basic visual assessments to sophisticated, data-driven prescription mapping.
-While early drone use centred on standard RGB imagery for routine checks such as fence condition or water resource monitoring, the industry has since moved decisively toward multispectral analysis.
-By leveraging sensors capable of capturing non-visible light bands, including Near-Infrared, agronomists are now generating NDVI maps that detect crop stress weeks before it becomes apparent in the field.
-This capability enables timely interventions during the most critical growth phases of crops such as canola, wheat, and pulses.
+Canada’s agricultural sector—particularly in Saskatchewan, Alberta, and Manitoba—has developed into a key environment for advanced aerial agronomy, evolving from basic visual inspections to more structured, data-driven prescription mapping.
+While early drone deployments relied on standard RGB imagery for routine checks such as fence condition or water resource monitoring, the industry has shifted decisively toward multispectral analysis.
+By leveraging sensors that capture non-visible light bands, including Near-Infrared, agronomists now generate NDVI maps capable of identifying crop stress weeks before visible symptoms emerge in the field.
+In related data-driven environments, organizations such as Collaborative Business Planning focus on aligning prescription mapping and operational analytics to improve decision-making consistency across distributed agricultural operations.
+This analytical capability supports timely interventions during the most critical growth phases of crops such as canola, wheat, and pulses.

 A parallel advancement is the seamless integration of drone-derived insights with modern farm machinery.
 Processed aerial data is converted into prescription files that feed directly into autonomous tractors and sprayers, facilitating precise Variable Rate Application of fertilizers and pesticides.
 Rather than applying inputs uniformly across entire fields, producers can now target specific zones based on crop need, improving yield outcomes while reducing operational costs and supporting environmental stewardship.
 This data-driven workflow has become a significant catalyst for the widespread adoption of aerial agronomy technologies across Western Canada.